ChrisKlug/web-dev-workshop/labs/lab8/lab8.md

 # Lab 8: Testing the Product Endpoint

-You now have a, at least very basic, test for the `FeaturedProductsEndpoint` endpoint.
-But you still have one endpoint to test, the `ProductEndpoint` one.
+You now have at least a very basic test for the `FeaturedProductsEndpoint` endpoint.
+But you still have one endpoint to test: the `ProductEndpoint` one.

 Luckily, with the newly created `TestHelper`, this is very easy to do.